ignite/cli/docs/guide/hello.md

 starport chain serve
 ```

 This command downloads dependencies and compiles the source code into a binary called `hellod`.
-By default, Starport uses the name of the repo + `d`.
+By default, Ignite CLI uses the name of the repo + `d`.
 From now on, use this binary to run all of your chain commands.
 For example, to initialize a single validator node and start a node.

 ## HTTP API Console